 The Plan was created by State of Alaska (the State) Statutes issued May 31, 1974, and was most recently amended effective March 1, 2006.
 It is a deferred compensation plan under Section 457 of the Internal Revenue Code and is available to all permanent and long-term nonpermanent employees and elected officials of the State and, with the March 1, 2006 amendment, members of State boards and commissions.
 Participants in the Plan authorize the State to reduce their current salary or compensation so that they can receive the amount deferred at a later date.
 The deferred compensation is not available to participants until termination, retirement, death, or an unforeseeable emergency, within the definition allowed by the applicable Internal Revenue Code.
-As of December 31, 2010 and 2009, the Plan had approximately 9,000 participants.
+As of December 31, 2011 and 2010, the Plan had approximately 9,800 and 9,300 participants, respectively.